-It is requested to send nominations by e-mail (application in prescribed excel format) and one hard copy by post along with the covering letter of the competent authority on company's letter head.
+It is requested to send nominations by e-mail to mayank.verma@npcindia.gov.in, isg@npcindia.gov.in, rk.rawat@npcindia.gov.in (application in prescribed excel format) and one hard copy by post along with the covering letter of the competent authority on company's letter head.
 All information pertaining to nominations will be treated as confidential and classified.
 The nominated officers may be invited as a faculty in programs on the relevant subject/s, organized by NPC.